-Point-of-care is strategically key to the growth of Trinity.
-During 2013, Trinity Biotech introduced Uni-GoldTM S. pneumoniae, Uni-GoldTM Legionella, Uni-GoldTM C. difficile and Uni-GoldTM Syphilis.
+Trinity Biotech also introduced Uni-GoldTM S. pneumoniae, Uni-GoldTM Legionella, Uni-GoldTM C. difficile and Uni-GoldTM Syphilis.
 All of these products are Conformité Européenne ("CE") marked and we will concentrate on international markets.
-Future additions to this portfolio will include Malaria and HIV.

-These new point-of-care products will be sold through Trinity Biotech's sales and marketing organisation to clinical and reference laboratories directly in the United Kingdom, France and Germany and through independent distributors and strategic partners in other countries.
+These point-of-care products will be sold through Trinity Biotech's sales and marketing organisation to clinical and reference laboratories directly in the United Kingdom, France and Germany and through independent distributors and strategic partners in other countries.